CA Batch Processor for DB2 for Z/OS : Checkpoint restart capability in existing DDL for Batch Processor

 Products

-RC Compare for DB2 for z/OS RC/Migrator for DB2 for z/OS RC/Update for DB2 for z/OS
+RC/Migrator for DB2 for z/OS RC/Update for DB2 for z/OS Batch Processor RC Compare for DB2 for z/OS

 Issue/Introduction

-How do I introduce the Batch Processor checkpoint restart capability into my existing DDL?
+How to introduce the Batch Processor checkpoint restart capability into my existing DDL?
 This DDL may have been produced by other products.

 The problem with performing standard DDL is that when an error of some type occurs during the execution, the whole execution in DB2 rolls back to the last commit point.
 Normally, users insert COMMIT statements at various places in the DDL in order to avoid a rollback back to the start of the execution.
 Executions of DDL can often take hours to complete, so they can also take hours to roll back if allowed to go back to the beginning.